particle-iot/docs/src/content/tutorials/product-tools/manufacturing-cellular.md

 -d id=$DEVICE_ID_OR_SERIAL_NUMBER
 ```

-Note: importing your device into a product will concurrently activate its SIM card (for all devices except 2G/3G Electron).
+Note: importing your device into a product will also activate its SIM card (for all devices except 2G/3G Electron).

 In addition to adding your device to a Product, we further recommend adding your device to a Product Device Group for a higher degree of control.
 Device Groups assist with targeted application firmware upgrades to smaller subsections of a Product Fleet, and can be of further use tracking manufacture build dates for easier debugging.